bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 As soon as you save your file, Hugo’s server will update your site in the browser.
 Should you make mistakes, Hugo will display a descriptive error message on its console or in the browser.

-[^1]: The templates for the file generation with `hugo new` are called **archetypes** and part of the theme.
+[^1]: The templates for the file generation with `hugo new` are called **archetypes**.
 But like any other theme template, we can override them.
 See the [Hugo docs](https://gohugo.io/content-management/archetypes/) if you want to create your own.

 [server]: https://gohugo.io/commands/hugo_server